Bearlock/Node/README.md

 Program2.js is a program that exposed me to the concepts of arguments in Node.
-The way the program works is that it takes any integer values in the arguments array and adds them all together and returns the value to stdout.
+The way the program works is that it takes any integer values in the arguments array and adds them all together, returning the value to stdout.

 Here is an example of how it would work: